fazo96/ipfs-boards/README.md

 See `PROTOCOL.md`

-## Prototype
+## Demo / Prototype

-It's being worked on, but it doesn't have:
+It's being worked on, but __it doesn't have__:

-- Write ability in web app (only a small cli to validate and publish a folder)
+- Read only web app (only a small cli to publish stuff, without a comfortable UI)
 - Aggregation (only the admin can post)
 - Advanced customization, control, user profile
 - Media support
 - Votes

-Maybe it will have:

-- No backend needed (for read only access)
 - Comments
+- Actually nice user interface

+Ability to publish stuff in the browser won't be implemented until go-ipfs 0.4 is ready.
+It will probably be ready before the new year, but we're not sure.
+You will be able to publish your blog/pages/profile using a CLI though

 ## Components